epam/edp-install/docs/operator-guide/jira-integration.md

   !!! note
       The value of the **credentialName** property is the name of the Secret, which is indicated in the first point above.

-3. In the Headlamp UI, navigate to the **Advanced Settings** menu to check that the **Integrate with Jira server** check box appeared:
+3. In the EDP Portal UI, navigate to the **Advanced Settings** menu to check that the **Integrate with Jira server** check box appeared:

     !![Advanced settings](../assets/operator-guide/jira_integration_ac.png "Advanced settings")